Here are the rest of the films I watched in January/February, in alphabetical order.

 I watched Silverado for the first time in Tere Haute, Indiana, when I was around fourteen (I was visiting family there, and in the evenings there was literally nothing to do but go to the movies).
-At the time, I’d already seen a couple of Westerns, among them The Magnificent Seven (1960), a couple of Sergio Leone’s Spaguetti Westerns, and some other flicks such as High Plains Drifter (1973).
-But this was probably the first time that I felt a cowboy movie could be both exciting and playful.
-Co-writer/director Lawrence Kasdan wanted to bring back the sweeping feel of classic shoot-’em-ups, and this he did with the help of a killer cast (Scott Glenn, Kevin Kline, Danny Glover, and Kevin Costner, plus many others), widescreen cinematography by John Bailey, and an exuberant score by Bruce Broughton.
-Silverado is one high-spirited ride.
+At the time I’d already seen a couple of Westerns, among them The Magnificent Seven (1960) and some of the Sergio Leone/Clint Eastwood collabs such as A Fistful of Dollars (1964).
+But this was the first time that I actually experienced the genre on the big screen.
+It definitely made an impression.
+Co-writer/director Lawrence Kasdan wanted to bring back the exhilarating feel of classic shoot-’em-ups, and this he did with the help of a killer cast (Scott Glenn, Kevin Kline, Danny Glover, and Kevin Costner, among others), widescreen photography by John Bailey, and an exuberant score by Bruce Broughton.
 Get on the saddle.

 written by Pete Docter, Mike Jones, and Kemp Powers

 directed by Pete Docter

 Feels like the last truly great Pixar film I watched was Inside Out in 2015.
 Aside from the colorful Coco (2017), we’ve had less-than-stellar stuff like The Good Dinosaur (2015) and Onward (2020), disappointing sequels like Incredibles 2 (2018), and unnecessary additions like Toy Story 4 (2019).
 Soul is another one of those Pixar-lite efforts, a rumination on life and what it all really means in which a music teacher’s spirit refuses to enter the hereafter and accidentally ends up inside a cat.
 I was never bored, but for a movie dealing with a jazz musician – and ostensibly how jazz, in its very own improvisatory nature, is a reflection of existence itself – Soul is more quartet than big band.
 Maybe Pixar should take five.

 Carlos I. Cuevas